otangensaft/next-markdown-blog/posts/why-we-do-things.md

 Focusing only on the present is short-sighted.
 It is hard to enjoy a present when anxious about the future.

-Focusing solely on the future is foolish, as there is little use in creating a better future that we do not enjoy.
+Focusing solely on the future is equally silly, as there is little use in applyings ourselves to a future that we do not take the time to enjoy.

 ## Present vs Future

-That begs the question -- when should we prioritize the future?
+That begs the question -- when should we prioritize our vision of the future over the present moment?

-We should prioritize the future when our vision of the future, supercedes our present moment.
-A vision is a future reality that has yet to be created, so to prioritize it over our current reality, the future reality must be more important.
+A vision is simply an imagined reality that has the potential to exist.
+For it to take precedence over our current reality, the potential of turning that vision into a reality, must supercede our immediate reality.

-Looking back, Rosa Park's vision of a more equal future superceded the immediate suffering she experienced in a jail cell.
+This happens faily often.
+For instance, Rosa Park's vision of a more equal future superceded her immediate suffering.
+She was willing to sit in jail, with the hope that it would yield a future where people could sit together.

-Once the a vision has been properly defined, the concern shifts from defining the vision, to achieving it.

 ## How to realize a better future

-The best way to predict the future is to create it.
-But in order to do so, the proper planning must be done.
-Here are the proper steps
+Not only is important to want a better future, it is more important to actually ensure it comes to fruition.
+Doing so requires the following.

   1. Articulating the Vision
   1. Building a Team